jdegrootlutzner/citibike-analysis/project-proposal.md

 *(1) data centered, (2) tell us something, (3) do something new*

 We have two goals.

 For one, we want to combine historical usage patterns of CitiBikes with weather data in order to forecast bike rental demand.
 This idea is based on a related [Kaggle competition](https://www.kaggle.com/c/bike-sharing-demand#description) and will challenge us to use the material we are about to learn on statistical models and machine learning.
 * We wil explore the data to see trends, make inferences, test hypothesis, and generate new features such as using rpart to create bins based on time of the day.
 * We will divide the data into a training set and a test set to test the accuracy of different models including random forest.
 * We will look into if there are any inconsistencies in bike stations traffic.
 Is there a bike station that people take bikes from but do not take bikes back to?
-If there is we will make recomendations on how often CitiBikes should manually transport bikes back to the station.
+We will analyze why this happens.
+Is a bike station at the top of a hill?
+If there is an bike station that is a net exporter we will make recomendations on how often CitiBikes should manually transport bikes back to the station.

 Secondly, we want to use Strava NYC Metro data about bicycle trips to understand if new bike paths affect bicycle patterns.
 More specifically, we want to see if the traffic is redirected towards the bicycle path after its inception.
 We will measure this by counting the ratio of bikers in the neighborhood before and after the creation of the bike path.
 This part of the project will be more about visualization as we will learn and use Shiny/Leaflet.
 We will visualize the traffic by making points move around over the bike paths in a week.
 We fill focus in on the popular Citibikes locations.
 * [Here](http://toddwschneider.com/posts/a-tale-of-twenty-two-million-citi-bikes-analyzing-the-nyc-bike-share-system/) is an example of what we want to make.
 However, it will be zoomed in on a speciic neighborhood.